 Patient StoriesRainbow baby brings joy after long journey to parenthoodOctober 22, 2018

-Diagnostic ultrasound is an imaging method that uses high-frequency sound waves to produce precise images of structures within your body.
+Diagnostic ultrasound is an imaging method that uses high-frequency sound waves to produce relatively precise images of structures within your body.
 The images produced during an ultrasound examination often provide valuable information for diagnosing and treating a variety of diseases and conditions without the use of radiation.

 During an ultrasound exam, you usually lie on an examination table.
 A small amount of gel is applied to your skin.
-This gel helps eliminate the formation of air pockets between the ultrasound and your body.
-During the exam, a technician trained in ultrasound imaging (sonographer) presses a small hand-held device (transducer), about the size of a bar of soap, against your skin over the area being scanned and produces images on a computer screen.
+The gel helps eliminate the formation of air pockets between the ultrasound and your body.
+During the exam, a technician trained in ultrasound imaging (sonographer) presses a small hand-held device (transducer), about the size of a bar of soap, against your skin over the area of your body being examined, moving from one area to another as necessary.

-Although the majority of ultrasound exams are performed with a transducer on your skin, some ultrasounds are done inside the body.
+Though the majority of ultrasound exams are performed with a transducer on your skin, some ultrasounds are done inside your body (invasive ultrasounds).
 For these exams, a specialized transducer is attached to a probe that's inserted into a natural opening in your body.

-Ultrasound is usually a painless procedure.
+Ultrasound usually is a painless procedure.
 However, you may experience some mild discomfort as the sonographer guides the transducer over your body, especially if you're required to have a full bladder.
 A typical ultrasound exam takes from 30 minutes to an hour.
 However, some exams can take two hours.